Hillaryland celebrated Huma Abedin’s new memoir — and relived the haunting question of ‘What if?’

 Perhaps Reines — the “token man,” he joked — can never fully appreciate what it means to be a woman in Hillaryland: It is an exclusive sisterhood with lifetime membership, a shared commitment to pragmatic feminism, and collective scars.

-Capricia Marshall — who served as White House social secretary during President Bill Clinton’s administration — described it as a group of “women who are fiercely loyal to their boss, who work really hard serving our county and who always have one another’s back.
+Capricia Marshall — who served as White House social secretary during President Bill Clinton’s administration — described it as a group of “women who are fiercely loyal to their boss, who work really hard serving our country and who always have one another’s back.
 When you become part of this wonderful group of extraordinary women, you care deeply for each other, and you help each other develop, you watch each other grow, you are there with a shoulder when they need it, and you’re there to cheer them on — like we’re all here today, like we are for Huma.”

 In a tight circle of protective women, Abedin always stood out.
 “One word: loyalty,” said Elizabeth Bagley, a Democratic fundraiser and former ambassador to Portugal.
 “She is the most loyal person in the world.
 And she would say the same thing about Hillary.
 We all say the same thing about Hillary.”